 What are the symptoms of vitamin B12 deficiency, which foods can boost intake, and when should you consider a supplement?
 Find out with our expert guide.

-Vitamin B12 – also known as cobalamin, is synthesised by bacteria.
+Vitamin B12 – also known as cobalamin, is a water-soluble vitamin, naturally found in some foods, added to others and synthesised by bacteria in the small intestine.
 It is involved in many vital processes in the body, including:

 - Producing red blood cells